 Outdoor livestock areas are partly regulated by the OMAFRA under the Nutrient Management Act.
 The main philosophy of the Nutrient Management Act is that properly managing nutrients for crop requirements will benefit crops while minimizing environmental impacts including impacts to water quality.
 A Nutrient Management Strategy prepared by a certified individual pursuant to the Nutrient Management Act sets out how all the nutrients that are generated on the farm will be managed.
 The strategy would address nutrients generated from a farm-animal yard or outdoor confinement area.
-A Nutrient Management Strategies and Plans may be used as Prescribed Instrument tools under the Clean Water Act.
+A Nutrient Management Plan sets out how much and where the nutrients will be applied to the land but is not approved by OMAFRA.
+Nutrient Management Strategies may be used as Prescribed Instrument tools under the Clean Water Act.
 However, these instruments are not required for all farms and they do not address the use of land for grazing and pasturing.

 While grazing, pasturing and outdoor confinement areas are primarily agricultural activities, the policies pertaining to these activities are also included in the residential and other land uses sections.
 This is to ensure that policies are in place to protect drinking water should these activities ever occur on land uses other than agricultural.
-Further explanation around the policies contained in each land use section can be found above under "Policy Layout".

-These policies are intended to ensure that future outdoor confinement areas will not be established in a WHPA-B where the vulnerability score is 10.
+This policy is intended to ensure that future outdoor confinement areas will not be established in a WHPA-B where the vulnerability score is 10.
 This is the approach the SPC has chosen to deal with most future threat activities.
 If the threat does not currently exist, the Committee feels that it should be prevented from ever establishing and creating new risk.
 Given that the scope and size of areas in the ABMV region with a vulnerability score of 10 within WHPA-B are very limited, the SPC believes that these prohibitions will have little impact on future growth and development.
 The SPC initially chose to use land use planning to prohibit future outdoor confinement areas.
-However, this was changed to a section 57 prohibition based on feedback received from MOECC during plan review.
+However, this was changed to a section 57 prohibition based on feedback received from MECP during plan review.
 It should be noted that other policies address this threat in WHPA-A.

 Feedback provided through both pre- and public consultation by OMAFRA indicated that they were not supportive of any prohibitions (existing or future) within WHPA-B. However, through assessments conducted during the preparation of the Assessment Reports it was determined that there are only very small parcels of agricultural land within WHPA-B where the score is 10, which are either being cropped or pastured.
-There are no existing outdoor confinement areas within WHPA-B where the score is 10.
-Given that these policies only apply within a very limited area and the potential pathogen risk that outdoor confinement areas present, the Committee chose to leave these policies as they were.
+There are no existing agricultural outdoor confinement areas within WHPA-B where the score is 10.
+Given that these policies only apply within a very limited area and the potential pathogen risk that outdoor confinement areas present, the Committee chose to leave this policy as is.